 (c) They are economical as loading costs are low and door-to-door service can be availed of.

 (ii) In the northern plains, rail transport is the most convenient mode of transportation.
 This is because this region has vast level lands that are good for laying tracks, and huge population and high agricultural productivity, making rail transport a profitable venture.

-(iii) Border roads are strategically important as they improve accessibility to areas like the northern and northeastern border areas which have a difficult terrain.
+(iii) Border roads are strategically important as they improve accessibility to areas like the northern and northeastern border areas which have difficult terrain.

 (iv) Trade is the movement of goods and services between regions for economic gain.
-Trade between two or more countries is termed as international trade, while trade occurring in a region within the same country is called local trade.
+Trade between two or more countries is termed international trade, while trade occurring in a region within the same country is called local trade.

 Ques 3: Answer the following questions in about 120 words.